sagnikrivud/Open-Api-Turism-Web-Application/README.md

 Itinerary Creation:
 Users can plan their entire trip, from choosing destinations and activities to creating detailed itineraries.
 Tourism sites often offer tools to organize and customize travel plans.

+Application features
+- Ready to deploy at server and start business.
+- Logo and Banner can be set according to business.
+- Admin Panel for adding/editing trips, manage Customers, Track bookings and activities.
+- Razorpay Payment Gateway for husslefree payment processing.
 # Grow your tourism
 ![Tourism](https://i.pinimg.com/736x/2f/a2/32/2fa2321cb1703d6eef32410774156fed.jpg)